top of page

 This gentle, cold processing removes the contaminants, keeps the fatty acids in their natural state, preserves all the naturally occurring nutrients, and keeps the oil fresh.

-While it was not easy, we were very excited to actually find a company that produced an oil that checked all of our boxes.
+While it was not easy, we were very excited to find a company that produced fish oil that checked all of our boxes.
 That brand is Rosita Real Foods.

 Rosita's oils are line-caught near the Island of Donna by small, fisherman-owned Norwegian fishing boats, virtually eliminating bycatch.
 There is no trawling whatsoever.
-The fishery is strictly monitored and protected by the Norwegian government.
-They have some of the most stringent regulations in the world.
-These rules have allowed the fishery to thrive, while in many other places, codfish populations are in decline.
+The fishery is strictly monitored and protected by the Norwegian government, which has some of the most stringent regulations in the world.
+These rules have allowed the fishery to thrive, while codfish populations are in decline in many other places.

 Check out this great video with one of the fishermen: